Queens–Midtown Tunnel

 • Twin Tubes: The tunnel consists of two tubes, each carrying two lanes of traffic, for a total of four lanes.

-• Length: Roughly 6,400 feet (1.2 miles) long, making it one of the longest continuous underwater vehicular tunnels in North America when it opened.
+• Length: About 6,400 feet long (roughly 1.2 miles), making it one of the notable underwater vehicular tunnels of its time.

 Importance for Long Island Travelers

-For anyone traveling from Manhattan to Long Island, the Queens–Midtown Tunnel is one of the most direct and convenient options.
-Unlike the Queensboro Bridge, which leads into local streets and heavier traffic patterns, the Midtown Tunnel provides a quick path into Queens and access to major roadways such as:
+For drivers traveling from Manhattan toward Long Island, the Queens–Midtown Tunnel offers one of the most direct routes.
+Unlike the Queensboro Bridge, which feeds into local street networks, the tunnel provides fast access into Queens and onward connections to major roadways such as:

 Nearby Landmarks

-• Manhattan Side: Located near Murray Hill, Kips Bay, and the East 34th Street Ferry Terminal.
+• Manhattan Side: The Manhattan approaches are near Midtown East, Kips Bay, Murray Hill, and the East 34th Street ferry area.

 Q&A – Queens–Midtown Tunnel